sjchem/medgemma-triage-copilot/README.md

 ## TL;DR for Judges

 MedGuard is a **production-ready, safety-first triage copilot** that takes any patient intake — voice, free text, or structured data — and outputs a **clinically-grounded urgency assessment** in seconds.
-It chains **three Google Health AI models** in a decoupled pipeline where a **deterministic safety layer can never be overridden by model output**.
+It chains **two Google Health AI models and one Gemma model** in a decoupled pipeline where a **deterministic safety layer can never be overridden by model output**.

 **Core differentiators:**